Raising Quail for Meat + What It Will Cost You

 - Plucking Tools or Skinning Supplies: $20 – $30 for plucking tools if you don’t skin the birds.

-For processing quail, investing in the right equipment can make the process more efficient and humane.
+Having the right tools makes processing quail faster and easier.
 The Rite Farm quail dispatching mount is a popular option that enables cervical dislocation, a bloodless and humane processing method that minimizes stress for the bird and keeps the workspace cleaner.
 Additionally, quality shears are essential for clean cuts and efficient processing (these butchering shears are the ones I use).
 The quail processing kit from Rite Farm is also worth considering, as it includes everything you need for a complete setup: an extra-small kill cone, quail drill plucker, and processing scissors.

 Professional Processing

-If you prefer to have your quail professionally processed, expect to pay between $2 – $3 per bird at a licensed facility.
-Additionally, if you plan to sell your quail meat to the public, getting them processed at a licensed facility may be required, depending on your local laws and ordinances.
+If you’d rather have someone else process them, expect to pay about $2 – $5 per bird depending on the facility.
+If you plan to sell your quail meat to the public, getting them processed at a licensed facility may be required, depending on your local laws and ordinances.
 It’s essential to check with local regulations to ensure compliance, especially if you intend to sell meat at farmers’ markets, to restaurants, or directly to consumers.

 Additional Costs to Consider